-In our school we are committed to providing appropriate opportunities for the development of pupils' spiritual, moral, social and cultural values through both the ethos and the curriculum.

-Our school welcomes and encourages diversity and individuality, while emphasising our common commitment to moral values such as honesty, respect for others, compassion and justice.
-It is a fundamental principal of our school that all who are involved in the life of our school have the right to be respected as individuals and carry the responsibility to act in a considerate and respectful manner towards others.
+In our school we are committed to providing appropriate opportunities for the development of pupils' spiritual, moral, social, and cultural values through both the ethos and the curriculum.
+This is undertaken in partnership with parents and takes account of the individual needs of pupils and the views of parents.
+Our school welcomes and encourages diversity and individuality, while emphasising our common commitment to moral values such as honesty, respect for others, compassion, and justice.
+It is a fundamental principle of our school that all who are involved in the life of our school has the right to be respected as individuals and carry the responsibility to act in a considerate and respectful manner towards others.
 We implement the Council policy for Equal Opportunities and ensure that all pupils have access to the full range of educational experiences available within the resources of the school.
-We are firmly committed to the elimination of any form of discrimination on the grounds of age, race, religion, gender, sexuality or disability.
-See Aberdeenshire Council Policy at https://aberdeenshire.gov.uk/jobs-and-careers/employability-support/
+We are firmly committed to the elimination of any form of discrimination on the grounds of age, race, religion, gender, sexuality, or disability.
+See Aberdeenshire Council Policy at:

+http://aberdeenshire.gov.uk/jobs-and-careers/employee-benefits/equalityanddiversity/